Platform-OS/pos-module-core/README.md

 hash_assign user['hook_results'] = results
 ```

-It means that if you want to do something when a user is created, you only need to create a file (or files in different folders or modules, it's up to you) called `hook_user_create`, and in this file you add your functionality.
+It means that if you want to do something when a user is created, you only need to create a file (or files in different folders or modules, it's up to you) called `hook_user_create`, and in this file, you add your functionality.

 For example, you can store additional values in your custom profile structure and you will be able to use the created user's ID as a reference.
 So your `app/views/partials/lib/hooks/hook_user_create.liquid` file would look like this: